-This Article contends that Congress meant what it said in § 2259's mandatory restitution provision: child pornography victims are entitled to restitution for the "full amount" of their losses from defendants convicted of possessing or distributing their images.17 This expansive remedy is based on Congress's well-founded recognition that the possession and distribution of child pornography causes significant harm to the victims depicted in those images.
+tled to restitution for the "full amount" of their losses from defendants convicted of possessing or distributing their images.
+This expansive remedy is based on Congress's well-founded recognition that the possession and distribution of child pornography causes significant harm to the victims depicted in those images.
 The endless circulation of a victim's child sex images subjects victims to continuous invasions of privacy that cause lasting psychological injury-injury that produces economic losses.
-Compensating these victims for the financial losses they suffer as a consequence of these crimes is consistent with not only the plain language of the statute but also the wellestablished tort principle that an intentional wrongdoer is jointly and severally liable with other wrongdoers for an innocent victim's losses.
+Compensating these victims for the financial losses they suffer as a consequence of these crimes is consistent with not only the plain language of the statute but also the well-established tort principle that an intentional wrongdoer is jointly and severally liable with other wrongdoers for an innocent victim's losses.
 By ordering defendants to pay full restitution, courts can ensure victims are made whole by restoring only those losses to which they are entitled under § 2259-nothing less and nothing more.